-When The Beatles’ John Lennon and Paul McCartney penned the lyrics to ‘Eleanor Rigby’ in 1966 little did they realise their song about lonely people would one day be a reflection of the latest health issue to raise concern – loneliness.
-With the UK recently creating a Minister for Loneliness and Australia proposing the same, what is it about loneliness that has us on alert?
+When The Beatles’ John Lennon and Paul McCartney penned the lyrics to ‘Eleanor Rigby’ in 1966 little did they realise their song about lonely people would one day be a reflection of a health issue to raise concern – loneliness.

 What is loneliness?